microsoft/verona/src/langkit/sample/readme.md

   we have to build the lambdas before we decide which lambdas are executed the same iso free variable can't be in more than one lambda

-list inside Typeparams or Typeargs along with groups or other lists = in an initializer lookup
+list inside TypeParams or TypeArgs along with groups or other lists = in an initializer lookup
 - isect: lookup in lhs and rhs?
 - lookups in typetraits
-well-formedness for errors
 - error on too many typeargs

 public/private